 Illustrated in Attachment 2 are the proposed Assessments and Collectibles for FY 2022-23.
-The proposed FY 2022-23 Collectibles per EDU are preliminary and will be updated with actual amounts at the public hearing on June 21, 2022.
-The current amounts in the table are based upon estimated fund balances and EDUs at this time.
+The current amounts in the attachment are based upon estimated fund balances and EDUs at this time.
 The Collectibles per EDU are set at the Assessment per EDU to allow for the collection of up to the maximum amount allowable.

 Town Centre LMD: A downtown Property and Business Improvement District (PBID) replaced Town Centre Landscape Maintenance District (LMD) in 2001.
 At that time, it was anticipated that the Town Centre LMD would be dissolved.
-However, the City determined that there was some potential long-term exposure for the City based on the remote possibility that the current PBID might not receive sufficient support for reapproval in the future.
+However, the City determined that there was potential long-term exposure for the City based on the remote possibility that the PBID might not receive sufficient support for re-approval in the future.
 If the PBID was not re-approved at some future date, and if the Town Centre LMD was dissolved, there would no longer be a funding mechanism for downtown landscape maintenance.